Why Government Managed Internet IDs are Bad

 - A federally managed identity system could end access to websites more stealthily than seizing the web domain.
 Simply turn off credentialing to the website.
 Now no one can log into that site, but it appears to be a technical glitch instead of over-reach by the government.

-- A government stupid enough to give Chinese nationals in China root level access to the OPM database, allowing them to copy the entire Office of Personnel Management database of four million current and past federal employees, as well as the entire database of personnel with security clearance, cannot be trusted to protect our personal data linked to government issued web ID.
+- A government unwise enough to give Chinese citizens in China root level access to the OPM database, allowing them to copy the entire Office of Personnel Management database of four million current and past federal employees, as well as the entire database of personnel with security clearance, cannot be trusted to protect our personal data linked to government issued web ID.

 More by this Author